google/earthengine-community/tutorials/imad-tutorial-pt1/index.md

 {\rm var}(Z_i) = {\rm var}(X_i - Y_i) = {\rm var}(X_i) + {\rm var}(Y_i) - 2\cdot{\rm cov}(X_i,Y_i),\quad i=1\dots N,
 $$

 or, if the bands are uncorrelated, about twice as noisy as the individual image bands.
-Normally $X_i$ and $Y_i$ are positively correlated (${\rm cov}(X_i,Y_i) > 0$) so the variance of $Z_i$ is somewhat smaller.
+Normally $X_i$ and $Y_i$ are positively correlated $({\rm cov}(X_i,Y_i) > 0)$ so the variance of $Z_i$ is somewhat smaller.
 When the difference signatures in the spectral channels are combined so as to try to characterize the nature of the changes that have taken place, one speaks of _spectral change vector analysis_.

 While the recent clear cuts are fairly easily identified as (some but not all of) the dark areas in the simple difference image above, it is possible to derive a better and more informative change map.
 This involves taking greater advantage of the statistical properties of the images.